 Every discipline in the Arts, Social Sciences and Education has its own jargon (words and phrases specific to a particular occupation or area of interest that don’t always make sense to outsiders) as well as more general ‘academic’ language.
 Make note of key words and phrases you regularly encounter in your reading as you’re likely to keep on striking them and need to know what they mean.
 Many textbooks and study guides include a glossary of key terms and these can also be found online.
 However, the definitions are often quite broad and vague so while you might use an existing glossary as a starting point, it’s a good idea to develop your own glossary, written in plain language that make sense to you.

 Much of the reading you encounter in Business and Economics will refer to large government and private industry bodies that use acronyms or initialisations, instead of their full names.
 For example, the Australian Competition and Consumer Commission uses the initialisation ‘ACCC’.
-Equally, the Australian Securities and Investments Commission uses the acronym ‘ASIC’.
-There are dozens of these and you’ll encounter them on a regular basis so it’s good to assemble your own list as early as possible in your studies.
+There are dozens of these and you’ll encounter them on a regular basis so it’s good to make your own list as early as possible in your studies.

 The ‘Essential’ or ‘Required’ reading for your subjects is always a necessary starting point, but you need to read more widely.
-The world of business and economics is constantly changing, therefore you need to keep up to date with events and this is best achieved by reading the business section of daily newspapers (either in print or on line).
+The world of business and economics is constantly changing, therefore you need to keep up to date with events and this is best achieved by reading the business section of daily newspapers.
 Making this a normal part of your weekly reading will provide context for class discussions and assignments and familiarise you with issues discussed in other readings.

 Because business and economics affect the way we live and vote much of what you read will have an ‘agenda’.
 In other words, the opinion pieces, articles and press releases relating to economic and business developments are not always independent or unbiased.
 Read critically, thinking about why the writer might be presenting their views in a particular way – are they politically motivated?
 Is the piece you’re reading really just promotional or advertising?
 It’s best to read a range of opinions on a particular topic rather than taking any single view at face value.